Poikilos/mgep/README.md

 # mgep
 Minimal Game Engine for Pygame - More Assumptions, Less Typing

+## Primary Features
+* Why procedural:
+  * less typing is required
+  * any save method that takes dictionary can save game data
+* responsive scaling for any narrow or wide screen ratio (maintain pixel size)
+* load sprites quickly and easily with specialized load_material, load_character,

 ## Known Issues
 * allow custom delay_count
 * is iterator logic from pygame wiki's spritesheets wrong (the index